 - Storms which form in the Indian and south Pacific Oceans are called Cyclones - These often affect India, Bangladesh, Sri Lanka and islands in the region.
 Cyclones most regularly occur from October to May.

 - Storms which form in the northwest Pacific Ocean are called Typhoons - These often affect the Philippines and other islands in the region, but some storms occasionally reach as far as Japan and China.
 Typhoons occur throughout the year.

-Weather systems which intensify enough to become tropical cyclones are given names by designated weather centres, and these names alternate between male and female in alphabetical order.
-In the 2018 hurricane season for the Atlantic, for example, those names will start with: Alberto, Beryl, Chris, and Debby.
+Weather systems which intensify enough to become storms are given names by designated weather centres, and these names alternate between male and female in alphabetical order.
+In the 2018 hurricane season for the Atlantic, for example, those names started with: Alberto, Beryl, Chris, and Debby.